BitCurator/bc_to_aspace_toolkit/README.md

 bcadmin@ubuntu:~$ cp sample_disk_images/nps-2010-emails.E01 ~/
 ```

 The Brunnhilde script uses a tool provided by The Sleuth Kit, **tsk_recover**, to extract files from disk images.
 The **tsk_recover** tool will make a best effort to autodetect disk image type, file system type, and partition offset, but this does not always work.
-We know this is likely an Expert Witness (E01) file from the file extension, and we can use the **mmls** tool to find the remaining information:
+We know this is likely an Expert Witness (E01) file based on the file extension; we can use the **mmls** tool to find the remaining information:

 ```shell
 bcadmin@ubuntu:~/bc_to_aspace_toolkit$ cd ~/